How-To Guides

 export OLLAMA_NUM_CTX=8192

-Add these to your shell profile or, in a beeeowl deployment, we bake them into the system configuration:
+Add these to your shell profile for persistence, or in a beeeowl deployment we bake them into the system configuration:

 # Add to ~/.zshrc for persistence